razum90/SupahBot/README.md

 ```
 heroku create
 ```
-- Add the buildpacks under .buildpacks, on https://dashboard.heroku.com/ head to Settings and add these:
+- Add the buildpacks under .buildpacks.
+On https://dashboard.heroku.com/ head to the created server -> Settings and add these buildpacks on the Buildpacks section:
 ```
 https://github.com/heroku/heroku-buildpack-nodejs
 https://github.com/issueapp/heroku-buildpack-ffmpeg